nypesap/nypesap.github.io/1909SPS08/exporting/exportingAppsUsageIntoXlsx.md

 ![](res/apps_usage_export_button.png)

-You can choose by which paremeter you want to epxort apps usage data -- note below screen, please.
+You can choose by which parameter you want to export apps usage data -- note below screen, please.

 ![](res/apps_usage_export_sorted_by.png)

-Next, you can choose a time perios from which you want your report and columns that you need in your report.
+Next, you can choose a time period from which you want your report and columns that you need in your report.

 ![](res/apps_usage_export_data_columns.png)